High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Theoretical Results

 In the absence of unmeasured confounders, similar conditions in Assumption~\ref{glm assumption} can be implied from the conditions in Theorem 3.3 in \cite{van2014} and Assumption E.1 in \cite{ning2017}.
 When $\bU_i$ and $\bX_i$ are binary or categorical, Assumption \ref{glm assumption}(b) holds with a constant $M>0$.
 When $\bU_i$ and $\bX_i$ are sub-exponential random vectors, Assumption \ref{glm assumption}(b) holds with $M = c n^{-1/2} (\log p)^{1/2}$ for some constant $c > 0$, with probability at least $1 - p^{-1}$.
 Assumption~\ref{glm assumption}(d) imposes mild regularity conditions on the function $b(t)$, and is commonly used in analyzing high-dimensional generalized linear models without unmeasured confounders.
 We require the function $b(t)$ to be at least twice differentiable and $b^{\prime}(t)$ and $b^{\prime\prime}(t)$ to be bounded.
 Specifically, $|b^{\prime\prime}(t_1)- b^{\prime\prime}(t)| \leq B|t_{1}-t| b^{\prime \prime}(t)$ can be implied by $|b^{\prime\prime\prime}(t)| \leq B b^{\prime\prime}(t)$ when $b^{\prime\prime\prime}(t)$ exists, which is a weaker condition than the self-concordance property \citep{bach2010}.
 This boundary assumption is important for the concentration of the Hessian matrix of the loss function.
 Assumption~\ref{glm assumption}(d) holds for commonly used generalized linear models.
 For example, for logistic regression where $b(t) = \log \{1+\exp (t)\}$, Assumption~\ref{glm assumption}(d) holds with $B = 1$, and $a_1, a_2$ extended to infinity and it can be similarly verified to hold at $B = \max \{1, \exp(a_2+\epsilon) \}$ for Poisson regression and $B = \max \{1/(a_2 +\epsilon)^2, 2/|a_2 + \epsilon| \}$ for exponential regression with $a_2 < 0$.
 For linear model, Assumption~\ref{glm assumption} can be relaxed as stated in Remark~\ref{remark:linear model}.

-Next, we establish upper bounds on the estimation errors for $\hat{\bm{\eta}}$ and $\hat{\bw}$.
+The theoretical analysis on the unmeasured confounders estimator is important in establishing the theoretical guarantee for our debiased method.
+As the decomposition techniques commonly used in linear models may not be applicable in generalized linear model settings, it is necessary to establish more general and refined intermediate results as the foundation of our theoretical analysis (see Remark~\ref{remark:estimate U} in Appendix D.1 for more details).
+We first present a uniform convergence result for the estimators of the unmeasured confounders. \begin{proposition} Under Assumptions~\ref{assumption1}--\ref{glm assumption}, if $n, p \rightarrow \infty$, we have